sagemath/trac_to_gh/Issue 4865.md

 # Issue 4865: dvipng optional spkg fails to build on sage.math (our main devel machine)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4865

 Original creator: was